-Let's say you want to advertise a new loyalty program to your existing customers with ads on Google.
+Let's say you want to advertise a new loyalty program to your existing customers with Google ads.
 Here's how it works:

 |You upload a data file of contact information your customers have given you.||You create or update a campaign to target your Customer Match audience — customers from your uploaded data file who are Google users.||When those users are signed in to their Google account, they see your ads as they use the Search Network, YouTube, and Gmail.|

 For more information about how Google uses the data files you upload for Customer Match and how the matching process works, read How Google uses Customer Match data.

 Customer Match audiences don't expire so membership duration is unlimited by default.
 You can control how long your customers are kept in a Customer Match audience, but it's best to refresh your list regularly.
 AdWords will send you an email if your lists haven't been refreshed in a while.

 Data sharing across accounts